salehlolo/okx/README.md

 # Constants
 # =========================

-# Each trade uses the full account balance at 10× leverage
+# Each trade uses 90% of the account balance at 10× leverage
 LEVERAGE = 10
+BALANCE_FRACTION = 0.9

 # =========================
 # Helpers